 “[A] healthy young Woman, who is gentle quiet, and well tempered; has been brought to Bed of her second Child about eleven Weeks since.
 She will be recommended for her Tenderness and Care, also for her Husband, for his Sobriety and Regularity, by some reputable Person in this City.
 She may be heard of by directing a Line for E.B. at the Printer’s hereof, and will wait on any Lady who wants her immediately.”

 Despite royalty and upper classes shying away from breastfeeding, by the late 1700s, many doctors and experts supported the idea that mothers were the best people to breastfeed their own children.
-Support for nursing mothers also occurred because discoveries were being made that demonstrated the mother and the child could receive impressive health benefits from nursing.
-One twentieth century historian noted of this trend:
+Support for nursing mothers also happened because discoveries were being made that demonstrated the mother and the child could receive impressive health benefits from nursing.
+One twentieth book written by Elizabeth Lomax noted this trend stating:

 “By the late eighteenth century, putting the baby to its mother’s breast at birth was perceived as entirely beneficial.
 Theologians, followed by physicians, initiated criticism of wet nursing, a time-honored practice among the gentry.
 Mothers were to be persuaded to breast-feed their babies themselves not only by suggestion but also by evidence from the newly emergency lying-in hospitals that this would be beneficial to their health as well as to that of their babies.”

 The Reverend William Wilson was a proponent of mother’s feeding their own infants and stated that newborns “ought to be put to the breast as soon as possible; this is generally salutary both to mother and child.”
-An author in 1781 who was also a supporter of mother’s breastfeeding stated, “it cannot be doubted that breast-milk is the most natural as well as proper food for a child.”
-Another enthusiast of breastfeeding by mothers claimed in 1792 that “good nursing is a point which has either been too much neglected, or mistaken; nevertheless it is of the first consequence towards the cure of diseases, and the preserving of delicate and feeble constitutions.”
+Another supporter of mother’s breastfeeding stated in 1781, “it cannot be doubted that breast-milk is the most natural as well as proper food for a child.”
+One enthusiast of breastfeeding by mothers claimed in 1792 that “good nursing is a point which has either been too much neglected, or mistaken; nevertheless it is of the first consequence towards the cure of diseases, and the preserving of delicate and feeble constitutions.”

-One physician who wrote a book on nursing and child care in 1792 provided information related to infant deaths between 1762 and 1771 in Britain.
-He also included the chart to the right in demonstration of his position that mothers should breastfeed.
+Physician and author Hugh Smith who wrote in 1792 Letters to Married Women, on Nursing and the Management of Children, a book on nursing and child care, provided information related to infant deaths between 1762 and 1771 in Britain.
+He also included the chart below in demonstration of his position that mothers should breastfeed.
 He noted that “good nursing” was important to prevent disease and death in babies.
-In addition, he pointed out.
+In addition, he pointed out the following:

 “We see that almost two-thirds of the children born in this metropolis and its environs are entirely lost to society: 16283 are, upon the average, the annual births; 10145, the infant burials; and, what deserves particular attention, 7987 are cut off before they are two years old … [and] it may be prevented.”